TobiasVanDyk/RaspberryPi-GPIO-Displays/README.md

 <img src="images/RPi3BPK419LCDC-2.jpg" width="200" />
 <br>

-The more robust Raspberry Pi 3B+ was used instead of the Raspberry Pi 4B, because of the latter's fiddly (*adjective: complicated or detailed and awkward to do or use*), micro-hdmi connector - I did not want to break it with frequent change-overs.
+The more robust Raspberry Pi 3B+ was mainly used instead of the Raspberry Pi 4B, because of the latter's fiddly (*adjective: complicated or detailed and awkward to do or use*), micro-hdmi connector - I did not want to break it with frequent change-overs.
 The Raspberry Pi 4B does work with both displays using kernel 4.19.

 ### Kernel 5.4

 **Update 11 Aug 2020:** There are new driver files for both the Waveshare Type C (Fast SPI) and type B LCD displays.
 For the first it is on the [**swkim01 github page**](https://github.com/swkim01/waveshare-dtoverlays), and the type B version 2 display is here in the folder Waveshare.
-Both these displays function well with kernel 5.4 (using a Raspberry Pi 3B+).
+Both these displays function well with kernel 5.4 (using a Raspberry Pi 3B+ and 4B for the type C display).

 As an alternative use one of the following two methods for working kernel 5.4 and Raspberry Pi3B+ dtoverlay drivers: